Filipino Televangelist Apollo Quiboloy Finally Arrested, More Details Come To Light

 Your Donation Enters You in Our Brazos River Getaway Raffle

-photo from top floor of fire tower overlooking the “Brazos de Dios” (arms of God) River
+(Photo: From top floor of fire tower overlooking the “Brazos de Dios” (arms of God) River)

 The drawing will be held on March 31st.

 Thank you for your gifts to Trinity Foundation.
-We believe that you’re making a difference helping us expose the egregious misuse and huge waste of donor money while helping us provide a body of research available to the public via our investigative journalism.
+We believe you’re making a difference helping us expose the egregious misuse and huge waste of donor money while helping us provide a body of research available to the public via our investigative journalism.
 We estimate that for every $35 we receive, that amount “buys” roughly one hour of investigating (including occupancy, salaries, etc.).

 And now, to the raffle drawing…